mvolkmann/MyUnixEnv/notes/Emmet/EmmetNotes.md

 The syntax for specifying HTML snippets is mostly like CSS selector syntax with no spaces.

-In the examples that follow, the cursor position after triggering is shown as `|`.
+In the examples that follow, the cursor position after triggering the snippet is indicated using the `|` character.

 Child elements are specified with the `>` character.
 For example, `foo>bar>baz` expands to